drush-ops/drush-launcher/README.md

     drush self-update
 ```

-## Installation - Homebrew

-Mac OSX systems are welcome to use Homebrew to install - `brew install drush-launcher`.
-To upgrade, run `brew upgrade drush-launcher`.

 ## Alternatives

 If you only have one codebase on your system (typical with VMs, Docker, etc,), you should add `/path/to/vendor/bin` to your $PATH.
 Drush9 is smart enough to find the PROJECT_ROOT and DRUPAL_ROOT when it is run from the bin directory.